• Skip to main content

 If you like this recipe, be sure to check out my Sweet Potato Casserole with Marshmallows

-Filed Under: Custom 3 Featured Posts, Easter Recipes, Southern Recipes, Thanksgiving Sides, Vegetables Tagged With: comfort food, holiday casserole, side dish casserole, southern squash casserole, squash casserole, summer squash, Thanksgiving casserole, yellow squash
+Filed Under: Custom 3 Featured Posts, Easter Recipes, Popular Posts, Side Dishes, Southern Recipes, Thanksgiving Sides, Vegetables Tagged With: comfort food, holiday casserole, side dish casserole, southern squash casserole, squash casserole, summer squash, Thanksgiving casserole, yellow squash

 DISCLOSURE: Flavor Mosaic is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 Please note: This blog may contain affiliate links to products I use and love.
 I earn a small commission, at no extra cost to you, to help with blog expenses when you make a purchase through an affiliate link.
 Thank you for your support!